 - salt & pepper

-- Melt 4 tablespoons of butter in a large pot over medium heat.
+- Melt the butter in a large pot over medium heat.
 Add the chopped onion, carrot, and celery.
 Cook the vegetables until they start to soften about 5-10 minutes.
 Add the flour to the vegetables and stir.
 Add the red peppers, tomatoes, and herbs.
-Break up the tomatoes with a spatula and let it all cook together for 2-3 minutes.
-Add the stock, bring it to a simmer.
-Let it simmer for 30 minutes, stirring occasionally.
+Break up the tomatoes with a spatula and let it all cook together for 2 to 3 minutes.
+Add the stock and bring the pot to a simmer.
+Simmer the soup for 30 minutes, stirring occasionally.

 - In a separate pan, heat the olive oil over medium heat.
 Add in the smashed garlic and let it cook for a few minutes in the oil (keep it moving around the pan).
 After a couple of minutes, transfer the garlic to the other pot with the soup, reserving the oil.

-- Add the bread cubes to the oil and toss to coat them.
-Let them toast in the pan for just a few minutes.
+- Add the bread cubes to the pan and toss to coat them in the oil.
+Season them with a few pinches of salt and pepper.
+Toast the cubes in the pan for just a few minutes.
 Keep a close eye on them because they can burn easily.
 Once toasted, remove the croutons from the pan and set aside.

-- Once the soup has simmered for at least 30 minutes, remove the parsley, thyme stems, and bay leaf.
+- Once the soup has simmered for 30 minutes, remove the parsley, thyme stems, and bay leaf.
 Puree the soup using an immersion blender or stand blender.
-Wipe out the stock pot and pour the soup back into the pot through a fine mesh strainer.
+Wipe out the stockpot and pour the soup back into the pot through a fine mesh strainer.
 Discard the solids.
 Reheat the soup over medium heat.
 Once warmed, add the cream.

 - Top each serving with the croutons, blue cheese crumbles, and chopped parsley.